 Periodontal Disease is an infection of the gums which destroys bone that hold your teeth in place.
 Most patients have no idea they have Periodontal Disease until it is too late or their dentist tells them they have gum disease.

-There is only one that can be submitted to your medical insurance but if you have dental insurance by law we are required to submit the procedure to your dental insurance carrier first.
+There is only one that can be submitted to your medical insurance but if you have dental insurance you may, by law, be required to submit the procedure to your dental insurance carrier first.
 The procedure is for a soft tissue biopsy.
+Check with your insurance providers before you file.

 Why do I have to alternate my cleanings between you and my general dentist?tigerhive2018-09-06T19:37:54-05:00